muskanchahan/ExpenseApp/README.md

-create the full stack expense tracker by using the mysql database
+create the full stack expense tracker by using the mysql database.